-In the General Surgery Wing, we perform the range of surgical operations through a number of smaller, specialized units, including:
+In the General Surgery Wing, we perform a range of surgical operations through a number of smaller, specialized units, including:

 • The Unit for Treating Obesity-Related Surgery, directed by Dr. Ram Shapira

 • The Center for Liver, Pancreas and Biliary Tract Surgery, directed by Prof. Menachem ben Chaim

 • The Breast Unit, directed by Dr. Moshe Carmon